 Cervix is an integral part of the reproductive system.
 It is the opening to the womb (uterus).
 Cervical cancer manifests as a cancerous growth inside the cervix.
 It may take several years for a pre-cancerous lesion to turn into cancer of the cervix and sometimes they may never transform into malignant lesions.
-Cervical cancer may not cause any symptoms till it has advanced.
-In advanced stages, it may manifest as abnormal bleeding, discharge from vagina, pain during intercourse etc. In India, Cervical cancer is the second leading cause of cancer.
-In spite of its notorious reputation, this cancer can be prevented or managed easily with the following prevention strategies.
-Every woman must learn these simple steps she can take towards preventing Cervical Cancer.
+It may not cause any symptoms until it has advanced.
+In advanced stages, it may manifest as abnormal bleeding, discharge from the vagina, pain during intercourse, etc.

-Your responsibility towards preventing Cervical Cancer does not end with these three steps.
+Your responsibility towards Cervical cancer prevention does not end with these three steps.
 It is important to also maintain a healthy lifestyle.
-Your conscious actions such as, staying away from smoking, alcohol, consuming Fiber-rich balanced diet with fruits and vegetables, moderate intensity exercise on a daily basis can play a role in boosting your immunity and fighting off HPV.
-A concerted effort in spreading awareness as well as following the recommended guidelines for screening can help reduce the Cervical Cancer burden among Indian women.
+Your conscious actions such as staying away from smoking, alcohol, consuming Fiber-rich balanced diet with fruits and vegetables, moderate-intensity exercise on a daily basis can play a role in boosting your immunity and fighting off HPV.
+A concerted effort in spreading awareness as well as following the recommended guidelines for screening can help reduce the risk of Cervical Cancer and its burden among Indian women.